News Next article

-Birds, rabbits, guinea pigs, rats & mice
+Birds, rabbits, guinea pigs, rats and mice, and exotic animals

-Reading books on animal care, researching your new pet on the web, or contacting organisations with specialist knowledge on your new pet will help settle them into your family with greater ease.
+The SPCA has some great guidance on how to choose the best pet for your lifestyle, and information on how to care for them.
+Contacting organisations with specialist knowledge on your new pet will help settle them into your family with greater ease.

 Make sure you have done your homework thoroughly and are able to properly care for your new pet before you consider purchasing an exotic species of animal.

-About the author: Brought to you by the Ministry for Primary Industries to help spread the word about good animal care
+About the author: Brought to you by the Ministry for Primary Industries to help spread the word about good animal care.